 To understand the dynamics, a screen’s curvature is measured in R figures, and for a fixed screen, the larger R number corresponds to less curvature.
 It has a 1,920-by-1,080 resolution, a 3,000:1 contrast ratio, a 16:9 aspect ratio, a 250 cd/m2 peak brightness, and a 3-millisecond (gray-to-gray) pixel response.

 There are no function buttons visible on the cabinet to break the smooth aesthetics; instead, there are touch-spots on the right bottom panel that are used to navigate the on-screen menus and settings values.
-A pair of speakers is built into the bottom back of the speakers – loud enough to fill a midsize room.
+A pair of speakers is built into the bottom back of the display – loud enough to fill a midsize room.

 Inputs and Presets